 To troubleshoot the connection:

-Use SSH to log in to the remote Integration, Staging, or Production environment.
+Use SSH to log in to the remote integration, Staging, or Production environment.

-who to view a list of SSH sessions.
+View a list of SSH sessions:

 View existing SSH sessions by user.
 Be careful to not affect a user other than yourself!